mbrotos/lock-pred/README.md

     *Note: For the narval system, see `requirements_narval.txt`.*

 2. Download and extract the data to the `data/` directory.
-- The data archive can be downloaded here: https://drive.google.com/file/d/1LOiRjv-yrqNgQryPc8XFVP8lRgmYeNyK/view?usp=sharing
+- The data archive can be downloaded [here](https://drive.google.com/file/d/1LOiRjv-yrqNgQryPc8XFVP8lRgmYeNyK/view?usp=sharing).

 ## Project Structure
-- `workload-testing/` Directory includes the HammerDB scripts to start DB TPC-C workloads
+- `workload-testing/` Directory includes the [HammerDB](https://www.hammerdb.com/) scripts to start TPC-C workloads
 - `src/`: Contains the main source code
   - `train.py`: Main script for training models
   - `datapipeline.py`: Data loading and preprocessing